The Bugs Bunny Crazy Castle: Characters

-There are four enemy characters - Sylvester, Daffy Duck, Wile E. Coyote and Yosemite Sam.
+There are four minions - Sylvester, Daffy Duck, Wile E. Coyote and Yosemite Sam, each with their own unique movement patterns.
 However, the Sylvester character has three variations - two gray, one green and one pink, Daffy has two variations, one being dark gray and one brown, and Yosemite Sam being either in blue or brown.
+The three variations of Sylvester all have different AI, but the different variations of Daffy and Sam do not.